cogentcore/core/README.md

 # Code Map

 * `kit` package: `kit.Types` `TypeRegistry` provides name-to-type map for looking up types by name, and types can have default properties. `kit.Enums` `EnumRegistry` provides enum (const int) <-> string conversion, including `bitflag` enums.
-Also has robust generic `ki.ToInt` `ki.ToFloat` etc converters from `interface{}` to specific type, for processing properties, and several utilties in `embeds.go` for managing embedded structure types (e.g., `TypeEmbeds` checks if one type embeds another, and `EmbeddedStruct` returns the embedded struct from a given struct, providing flexible access to elements of an embedded type hierarchy -- there are also methods for navigating the flattened list of all embedded fields within a struct).
+Also has robust generic `kit.ToInt` `kit.ToFloat` etc converters from `interface{}` to specific type, for processing properties, and several utilties in `embeds.go` for managing embedded structure types (e.g., `TypeEmbeds` checks if one type embeds another, and `EmbeddedStruct` returns the embedded struct from a given struct, providing flexible access to elements of an embedded type hierarchy -- there are also methods for navigating the flattened list of all embedded fields within a struct).
 Also has a `kit.Type` struct that supports saving / loading of type information using type names.

 * `bitflag` package: simple bit flag setting, checking, and clearing methods that take bit position args as ints (from const int eunum iota's) and do the bit shifting from there

 * `ki.go` = `Ki` interface for all major tree node functionality.

-* `slice.go` = `ki.Slice []Ki` supports saving / loading of Ki objects in a slice, by recording the size and types of elements in the slice -- requires `ki.Types` type registry to lookup types by name.
+* `slice.go` = `ki.Slice []Ki` supports saving / loading of Ki objects in a slice, by recording the size and types of elements in the slice -- requires `kit.Types` type registry to lookup types by name.

 * `props.go` = `ki.Props map[string]interface{}` supports saving / loading of property values using actual `struct` types and named const int enums, using the `kit` type registries.
 Used for CSS styling in `GoGi`.